1898 Tampa riot: The Riot

-On the night of June sixth, the day before the army would embark to Cuba, a group of intoxicated Ohio volunteers "decided to have fun" with a young African American child.
+On the night of June 6, the day before the army would embark to Cuba, a group of intoxicated Ohio volunteers "decided to have fun" with a young African American child.
 They forcefully took the young boy from his mother and used him as a target to "demonstrate their marksmanship."
 The boy was unharmed but the soldier who won the coemption of marksmanship reportedly shot a bullet through the boy's shirt.
-For the soldiers of the Twenty-fourth and Twenty-fifth Infantry regiments, these actions by the Ohio soldiers broke any remaining restraint they possessed.
-The soldiers "stormed into the streets firing their pistols indiscriminately, wrecking saloons and cafes which had refused to serve them, and forcing their way into white brothels."
+For the soldiers of the 24th and 25th Infantry regiments, these actions by the Ohio soldiers broke any remaining restraint they possessed.
+The soldiers "stormed into the streets firing their pistols indiscriminately, wrecking saloons and cafes which had refused to serve them and forcing their way into white brothels."
 The riot then quickly turned into a confrontation, not only between white civilians but also the white soldiers in the city.
-The Tampa police attempted to stop the riot but they were too few in number to effectively stop the regiments engaged in the riot.
+The Tampa police attempted to stop the riot, but they were too few in number to effectively stop the regiments engaged in the riot.
 The riot went on well into the night and early morning before troops of the Second Georgia Volunteer Infantry arrived in the city and forcefully quelled the riot.
 Due to the heavy censorship the military imposed, the full scope of the riot is difficult to grasp.
-The Tampa Morning Tribune later denied that any riot occurred between the night of June sixth and the morning of June seventh.
-What is known, is that twenty-seven black troops and several soldiers from the Second Georgia were transferred because of serious injuries and corroborating reports that a bloody riot had occurred.
+The Tampa Morning Tribune later denied that any riot occurred between the night of June 6 and the morning of June 7.
+What is known, is that twenty-seven black troops and several soldiers from the Second Georgia were transferred due to serious injuries and corroborating reports that a bloody riot had occurred.